 There are ample job opportunities in Addiction Psychiatry.
 There is a shortage of specialists in this field in many clinical settings, and psychiatrists trained in the treatment of substance abuse will have a range of attractive choices for a practice setting.

-The patient population is undeserved, and an increase in mandates for addiction treatment from federal and local governments and third party payers has led to a demand for credentialed addiction specialists.
+The patient population is underserved, and an increase in mandates for addiction treatment from federal and local governments and third party payers has led to a demand for credentialed addiction specialists.
 So, multiple opportunities exist in both the public and private sectors.

 Addiction Psychiatry provides career opportunities in all fields.
 Particularly promising are child psychiatry, consultation/liaison psychiatry and forensic psychiatry.